MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

  **Time to complete:** 30 minutes

- In this step of the tutorial, you will implement the search capability of the Echo adapter.
+ In this step of the tutorial, you implement the search capability of the Echo adapter.
 Unlike browse, search is optional.
-According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], to support search capability, you must implement the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler> interface.
+According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], to support search capability, you must implement the `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler` interface.
 For the Echo adapter, the [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] automatically generates one derived class called EchoAdapterMetadataSearchHandler.

- You will first update the EchoAdapterMetadataSearchHandler class to get a better understanding of how to implement this interface, how to populate <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object, and how the search results appear in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool.
+ You first update the EchoAdapterMetadataSearchHandler class to get a better understanding of how to implement this interface, how to populate  `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object, and how the search results appear in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool.

 ## Prerequisites
- Before you begin this step, you must have successfully completed [Step 4: Implement the Metadata Browse Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md).
+ Before you begin this step, complete [Step 4: Implement the Metadata Browse Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md).
 You must also have a clear understanding about the following classes:

--   <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode>
+-   `Microsoft.ServiceModel.Channels.MetadataRetrievalNode`

--   <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler>
+-   `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler`

--   <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNodeDirections>
+-   `Microsoft.ServiceModel.Channels.MetadataRetrievalNodeDirections`

 ## The IMetadataSearchHandler Interface
- The <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler> is defined as:
+ The `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler` is defined as:

 ```
 public interface IMetadataSearchHandler : IConnectionHandler, IDisposable